Nesquik: Cangurik

 In Portugal, the mascot was a kangaroo, Cangurik, which was replaced by Quicky in 1989/1990.
 The song "Cangurik" was recorded by Suzy Paula in 1982.
 Joel Branco recorded "Uma Árvore, Um Amigo", with Cangurik on the cover, in 1984.
 "Amigos do cangurik" (1986) was a collection of trading cards.
 There was a club named "Clube do Cangurik".

 Mr. Nesquik

 In Italy, before the arrival of Quicky, the mascot was an anthropomorphized box of Nesquik called Mr. Nesquik.
-Especially in the 1980s, he represented a popular and easily recognizable advertising character thanks to TV commercials (featuring an iconic jingle based on the music of Oh!
+Especially in the 1980s, he represented a popular and easily recognizable advertising character thanks to TV commercials (featuring a jingle based on the music of Oh!
 Susanna), press advertisements (most notably on Topolino comic books), and to the many complimentary gadgets included with every box of Nesquik powdered chocolate throughout the years, all bearing his image.
 Mr. Nesquik made his final appearance around 1990, concomitant with Quicky's introduction, for the promotion of a new gadget, the Volaquik, already depicting the latter character, making for a symbolic relay between the two mascots.

-Nesquik Cereal

-Nesquik Cereal is advertised in the 43 countries in which it is sold.
-It is mainly marketed via television, though there have been several online and print ads for the product.
-All ads for the cereal tend to include the Nesquik Bunny.